Kameroni33/COMP-3430/assignment2/README.md

 Thus, Hypothesis 2 is true:

-> Using FIFOs and to handle concurrency is the fastest (using your optimal number of worker threads)
+> "Using FIFOs and to handle concurrency is the fastest (using your optimal number of worker threads)"

 ![process timings boxplot](./graphs/timings-boxplot.png)